svlady/vacli/Readme.md

 #### Decreasing API chattiness
-As you may have seen from above example, there is a significant difference between TTFB and response read times, poining back to the same issue - protocol latency.
+As you may have seen from above example, there is a significant difference between TTFB and response read times, pointing back to the same issue - protocol latency.
 Without diving deep and discussing more advance optimization options, the long story short - the less the number of HTTP request/response ping-pongs, the less overall API transaction time